 What are the fluoride-containing substances?

-In addition to having water, tea, apples, eggs, kidneys, fishes, and shrimp, some edible mushrooms as well as banana and figs have fluoride.
+In addition to having water, tea, apples, eggs, kidneys, fishes, and shrimp, some edible mushrooms as well as bananas and figs have fluoride.

 Tea contains fluoride and one cup of tea has 1 to 3 mg of fluoride.
 In regions where the water fluoride is high and causes fluorosis, the water can be boiled to make tea in steel pots to reduce its fluoride level.